rogsme/ute_homeassistant_integration/README.md

 From Wikipedia
 > The National Administration of Power Plants and Electrical Transmissions (Spanish: Administración Nacional de Usinas y Trasmisiones Eléctricas), better known as UTE, is Uruguay's government-owned power company.
 It was established in 1912, following approval of Law 4273 establishing it as a monopoly.

-This is an integration to get UTE power information in HomeAssistant
+This is an integration to get UTE power information in HomeAssistant.

 # Installation via HACS